Cockacoeske: Descendants and succession

+The English's Colonial records document only one child, John West, born to Cockacoeske and John West II.
+However, Pamunkey record and tradition and later genealogical evidence indicate additional children such as Susannah who were not recorded by the English traditions.

-Cockacoeske's only documented child was her son, John West, born probably around 1656–57 and "reputed the son of an English colonel."
+Her son John West, was born around 1656–57 and "reputed the son of an English colonel."
 On the basis of his name, and birth after her husband's death, he has often been considered the son of John West, who established a plantation (now the town of West Point at the confluence of the Mattaponi and Pamunkey Rivers, where they form the York River), or his son John West.
 The Virginia-Indian Treaty of 1677/1680, which this youth signed, identified him as "Cap't John West, sonne to the Queen of Pamunkey."

-The modern Patawomeck Tribe believe she had a daughter with Totopotomoi, whom researchers call "Jane Totopotomoi" because her name is unknown.
-She married Thomas Harrison, brother of Burr Harrison.

 Cockacoeske died in 1686, and, as this was a matrilineal society, was succeeded by her niece, Betty.